 The word itself originates from a workshop of software architects held near Venice in May 2011.
 They used the term “microservice” for the first time, to describe what the participants saw as a common architectural style that many of them had been recently exploring.
 In May 2012, the same group decided on “microservices” as the most appropriate name.
 However, major tech companies such as Microsoft, Amazon, Netflix, and Facebook, have been working with microservices for more than a decade.
 Other people have called them “Micro Web-Services” or “fine-grained SOA”, before coming up with the commonly accepted name.

 Yes, at first glance, it might seem that we are talking about the same thing as SOA.
-However, I will call upon the words of Martin Flower, a pioneer in the world of microservices, who once said that we should think about SOA as a superset of microservices.
+However, I will call upon the words of Martin Fowler, a pioneer in the world of microservices, who once said that we should think about SOA as a superset of microservices.

 So, Where’s The Difference?